George Jackson (activist)

 George Lester Jackson (September 23, 1941 – August 21, 1971) was an American author, prisoner, and revolutionary.
-While serving an indeterminate sentence for stealing $71 at gunpoint from a gas station in 1960, Jackson became involved in the Black power movement and inspired the creation of a far-left prison gang, the Black Guerrilla Family.
+While serving an indeterminate sentence for stealing $71 at gunpoint from a gas station in 1960, Jackson became involved in the Black power movement and founded a far-left prison gang, the Black Guerrilla Family.

 In 1970, he was one of three prisoners dubbed the Soledad Brothers.
 They were charged with the murder at Soledad Prison of corrections officer John V. Mills, allegedly in retaliation for the shooting deaths of three black inmates by a white prison guard several days prior.
-Also in 1970, Jackson published Soledad Brother, a collection of his letters that comprised a combination autobiography and manifesto addressed primarily to an African-American audience, but which was embraced by radicals around the world.
+Also in 1970, Jackson published Soledad Brother, a collection of his letters that comprised a combination autobiography and manifesto addressed primarily to a Black American audience, but which was embraced by radicals around the world.
 The book was a bestseller and earned Jackson international fame.

-In August 1971, Jackson was killed by prison guards during an escape attempt at San Quentin State Prison, in which three guards and two inmates were killed.
+In August 1971, Jackson was killed by prison guards during an escape attempt at San Quentin State Prison.
+During the attempt, Jackson and other inmates took three guards and two inmates hostage, who were later found dead in Jackson's cell.
+Three other guards were wounded but survived.
 Jackson never went to trial for the Mills murder.

 Biography

-Born in Chicago, Illinois, George was the second of five children of Robert Lester and Georgia Bea Jackson.
-In a letter written in June 1970, George recalled the following about his parents and early childhood:
+Born in Chicago, Illinois, Jackson was the second of five children of Robert Lester and Georgia Bea Jackson.
+In a letter written in June of 1970, he recalled the following about his parents and early childhood:

 My mother was a country girl from Harrisburg, Illinois.
 My father was born in East St. Louis, Illinois.
 They met in Chicago, and were living on Lake Street near Racine [Avenue] when I was born.
 It was in one of the oldest sections of Chicago, part ghetto residential, part factory.
 The el train passed a few yards from our front windows (the only windows really).
 There were factories across the street and garage shops on the bottom level of our flat.
 I felt right in the middle of things.

-As a young teen, George began getting into legal trouble while his family lived in the housing projects of Chicago.
+As a young teen, Jackson began getting into legal trouble while his family lived in the housing projects of Chicago.
 In the hope of placing his son in a better environment, Jackson's father transferred his U.S. Post Office job to Los Angeles in 1956.
 He and George drove cross-country and initially stayed in Watts, and then settled in Pasadena where the rest of the family joined them.
 The relocation to L.A. did not end George's clashes with the law.
 At age 15, he was sent to prison reformatory for driving without a license.
 He also had juvenile convictions for armed robbery, assault, and burglary, and spent two years in California Youth Authority correctional facilities.